Making a Baby After Death: Posthumous Use of Gametes

 • the gametes are intended for use by the surviving spouse or partner

-The process for someone in those states seeking to use gametes from their deceased partner would be to seek initial approval from their clinic.
-The clinic may seek to have the matter determined in a court, as the Guidelines recommend some judicial oversight.
+The process for someone seeking to use gametes from their deceased partner would be to seek initial advice from their clinic.
+The clinic may seek to have the matter determined in a court, however this may not be necessary for the retrieval but may be required for the use of the gametes.

 You can read about one woman’s journey to have a baby after the death of her partner in that of Ellidy Pullin, who was able to have a baby after her husband Alex died suddenly.

-If a surviving partner wishes to have the sperm of their recently deceased partner retrieved, this can happen within hours of the death.
+If a surviving partner wishes to have the sperm of their recently deceased partner retrieved, this needs to happen within hours of the death.
 There is a very small window after someone has died when sperm can be retrieved from their body.
-This can sometimes happen without lawyers involved, and the best place to start would be with the hospital and doctors where the person rests.
+This can happen without lawyers involved, and the best place to start would be with the hospital and doctors where the person rests.
+There is no need for a court order to retrieve and store sperm from someone who is deceased.

 Retrieving sperm and having it stored may be the least challenging aspect.
 Using the sperm can be a lot trickier.
 You should seek legal advice to navigate how to use the sperm (or any other gametes stored) and your options within your state.